F. Edward Hébert

 Felix Edward Hébert (/eɪ'bɛər/ ay-BEAR; October 12, 1901 - December 29, 1979) was an American journalist and politician from Louisiana.
 He represented the New Orleans–based 1st congressional district as a Democrat for 18 consecutive terms, from 1941 until his retirement in 1977.
 He remains Louisiana's longest-serving U.S. representative.
+A contributor to and signatory of the pro-segregationist Southern Manifesto, he served on the United States House Committee on Armed Services from 1948 to 1975.
+As chairman from 1971 to 1975, he opposed the appointment of women and black legislators to the Committee.

 Early life and education

 Hébert was born in New Orleans to Felix Joseph Hébert, a streetcar conductor, and the former Lea Naquin, a teacher.
 As a boy he loved sports, but after a shooting accident left him blind in his left eye at the age of nine, he could not play.
 However, at Jesuit High School he compensated by becoming manager of all the athletic teams.
 He reported on prep-school sports for The Times-Picayune, becoming the paper's assistant sports editor before he was out of high school, and at Tulane University he was the first sports editor of the Hullabaloo.